-We are still waiting for the great Lost Dutchman novel; in the meantime see Botts, Harding, and Squire.
-A number of these books have no connection whatsoever with the Lost Dutchman tale, but do with the Superstitions or vicinity.
-Unfortunately, some are just terrible.
-See the Introduction for an explanation of bibliographic and publishing information and notes and comments.
+We are still waiting for the definitive Lost Dutchman novel; in the meantime see Botts, Feldman, Harding, and Squire.
+Although a number of these books make little or no reference to the Lost Dutchman tale, they are included because they make us of the Superstitions, or vicinity.
+See the Introduction for an explanation of bibliographic and publishing information, as well as notes and comments.

 - Allen, Rick.

 The Disoriented Dutchman's Gold Mine.
 Parker: Outskirts Press, 2009.
 Paperback, 225 pages.
 Publisher's website: "Joe Waltz is the great-grandson of the famous Lost Dutchman, Jacob Waltz.
 The location of the gold mine was lost with the death of Joe's grandmother, or so he thought.
 His parents have been loose-lipped about their heritage, a mistake that forces them into hiding, and now places their lives in jeopardy because of an eavesdropping con man, bent on obtaining the treasure at any cost.
 Joe's ex-girlfriend, now privy to his true identity, also joins in the search, and has enlisted the help of her bumbling brother and friend in her plot.
 With clues left by his late grandmother now surfacing, Joe's life and the famous Lost Dutchman's gold are in growing peril."